ory/docs/guides/hydra/3-overview/1-oauth2.md

 This section explains how to connect your existing user management (user login, registration, logout, ...) with ORY Hydra in order to become an OAuth 2.0 and OpenID Connect provider like Google, Dropbox, or Facebook.

 Please be aware that you must know how OAuth 2.0 and OpenID Connect work.
-This documentation will not teach you how to use these specifications work.
+This documentation will not teach you how these protocols work.

 <!-- toc -->

 ## Glossary

-Before we get into the gritty details of how everything works, let's get some terminologies out of the way.
+Before we get into the gritty details of how everything fits together, let's get some terminologies out of the way.
 You will find these terminologies scattered across the OAuth2 and OpenID Connect ecosystem.

-We decided, for this guide, to use simpler, easier to use terminologies like, for example, *user* instead of *resource owner*.
+We decided, for this guide, to use simpler and easier to use terminologies like, for example, *user* instead of *resource owner*.
 If you are familiar with OAuth2 details, you will find it easier to navigate these docs if you have read the glossary.

 1. The **resource owner** is the user who authorizes an application to access their account.
 The application's access to